Multi-Modal Scene Graph with Kolmogorov-Arnold Experts for Audio-Visual Question Answering: Introduction

 In this paper, we propose a new Multi-Modal \textbf{S}cene G\textbf{R}ap\textbf{H} w\textbf{I}th \textbf{K}olmogorov–Arnold framework for Audio-Visual Qu\textbf{E}stion Answering, termed as \textbf{\emph{SHRIKE}}.
 First, features are extracted from the input video, audio, and questions using their respective encoders.
 Next, we introduce a new \textbf{\emph{Multi-Modal Scene Graph Decoder~(M$^2$SG)}}, which generates triplet features representing structural information in each frame based on its audio and visual features.
 These features are further fused with the temporally grounded visual and audio features via the cross-attention mechanism, serving as enhanced audio cues and complementary structural context.
 Finally, a classifier is employed to predict the answer to the question.
 Meanwhile, within the MoE framework, we introduce a new \textbf{\emph{Kolmogorov-Arnold Network (KAN) based Expert Module}} to enhance the expressive power of temporal integration.
-Specifically, KAN is employed to replace the multilayer perceptron (MLP) within the feed-forward networks (FFNs) that constitute the diverse experts in the MoE.
+Specifically, KAN is employed to replace MLPs within the feed-forward networks (FFNs) that constitute the diverse experts in the MoE.
 By concentrating multiple Gaussian distributions along the temporal axis, KAN learns and adaptively aggregates the weights of these distributions, generating a soft mask that facilitates the extraction of sharper and more reliable temporal dependencies.
+These two newly-designed components are complementary within the proposed framework: the multi-modal scene graph specifies what relational structure should be reasoned over, while the KAN-based expert module determines how temporally relevant evidence should be modulated and aggregated, thereby yielding a unified and task-oriented solution for AVQA.

 Our main contributions can be summarized as follows:

 \textbf{(1)} We propose a novel Multi-Modal Scene Graph framework~({\it i.e.}, SHRIKE), integrated with the Kolmogorov–Arnold Network (KAN) for Audio-Visual Question Answering, which enhances reasoning capabilities through the newly designed Multi-Modal Scene Graph Decoder, particularly in scenarios with overlapping and hard-to-distinguish audio cues.